crystal-lang/crystal-book/database/connection.md

 ```

 First, in this example, we are using a transaction (check the [transactions](https://crystal-lang.org/reference/database/transactions.html) section for more information on this topic)
-Second, it’s important to notice that the connection given by the transaction **is the same connection** that we were working with, before the transaction begin.
+Second, it's important to notice that the connection given by the transaction **is the same connection** that we were working with, before the transaction begin.
 That is, there is only **one** connection at all times in our program.
 And last, we are using the method `#exec` and `#query`.
 You may read more about executing queries in the [database](https://crystal-lang.org/reference/database/) section.

-Now that we have a good idea about creating a connection, let’s present the **second way** for creating one: `DB#open`
+Now that we have a good idea about creating a connection, let's present the **second way** for creating one: `DB#open`

 ## DB#open